-\Record operations that occurred at any time during infant's stay.
+Record operations that occurred at any time during infant's stay.
 Some operations may not have been performed in your hospital (such as PDA ligation or ROP surgery).
 These should be documented in patient charts as for some of them an infant may go to another hospital for less than 24 hours and the data may not be captured.
 If relevant make a note of these instances in the comments box.
+If multiple operations were performed under the same anesthesia episode, include them all.